jengori/jengori/README.md

 ### Hi, I'm Jen.
 🌱  I am a current bootcamp student aiming to begin an entry-level software engineering role in 2024.

-📌  See my pinned repositories for examples of some of my recent projects.
+📌  See pinned repositories for examples of some of my recent projects.

 <!--
 **jengori/jengori** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.